Looking north up the White Mountains with some serious weather moving in.

 When I reached the high saddle next to summit 10,940′ W6/WH-008, I could see that County Line Hill was a good deal further down White Mountain Road and I decided not to chance it in the unsettled weather.
 The hike is a short scramble up the north side of the summit.
 I quickly set up the PackTenna and didn’t set up the table or chair in favor of brevity.
 It was starting to cloud up again.
 There were HUGE static crashes on 40m.
 I made 10 contacts and started packing up as big fat raindrops started to fall.

 Once back at Whitedog it really opened up and started raining in earnest.
 As I carefully made my way down White Mountain Road a drowing downpour ensued.
 Rocks, sand, mud, and pine cones washed all over the road.
 What an adventure!

-I gave this summit two stars and I would recommend it.
-It would probably get three stars if the view of the Sierra crest was clear.
+I gave this summit one star and I would recommend it.
+It would probably get two stars if the view of the Sierra crest was clear.